dkilcy/saltstack-base/states/openstack/DeployWindowsCloudInstance.md

 ### Configure Active Directory and DNS Server

 1. Login as Administrator.
+2. Configure the server for static IP address and set the FQDN.
+Then reestart the computer.
 3. From the Server Manager Dashboard, set the Active Directory and DNS Roles
   * a.
-Click Add roles and features
+Click Add roles and features.
+The Add Roles and Features Wizard appears.
   * b.
-Select a server from the server pool:
+Click Next at Before you begin screen.
   * c.
+The Installation Type page appears.
+Make sure Roles-based or feature-based installation is checked.
+Click Next.
+  * d.
+The Server Selection page appears.
+MAke sure Select a server from the server pool is clicked, and the server is highlighted.
+Click Next.
-The Select Roles dialog appears.
+  * e.
+The Server Roles dialog appears.
 Check:
       - Active Directory Domain Services
       - DNS Server
   * d.
 Take the defaults for the remaining steps and click Next
+  * e.
+Click Install

 4. You should see AD DS and DNS added to the list column in the Server Manager Dashboard
 5. Promote the server to Domain Controller
   * a.
 Select notification icon in Dashboard and click Promote this server to a domain controller
   * b.
 For Select the deployment operation choose Add a new forest
     - Root domain name: **lab.local**
   * c.
-Click Change and supply credentials
-  * d.
 Type the Directory Services Restore Mode (DSRM) password: **DSRMpassword1**
   * e.
 Ignore the authoritative parent zone warning - click Next
   * f.
 Verify NetBIOS name: **LAB**
   * g.
 Review your selections and click Install